PreciselyData/SpatialAnalytics/docs/getting-started/azure-aks/Enabling_security_AKS___AuthN_AuthZ.md

-# Step 7: Enabling security AKS - AuthN/AuthZ
+# Enabling security AKS - AuthN/AuthZ

 A Keycloak (18.0.0+) is used for authentication and authorization.
 If you have an external Keycloak instance that can be accessed from inside